Credit Guide and Privacy Statement

 |Credit Union SA||☐|

 We obtain mortgage aggregation services from the Broker Group.
-The Broker Group is a member of the National Australia Bank Group.
-The Broker Group provides services at arm’s-length to our business which include IT systems, loan information and lodgement systems, training and development, commission processing, conferences and professional development events, and assistance with regulatory and compliance obligations.
+The Broker Group is a member of the Loan Market Group.
+The Broker Group provides services at arm’s-length to our business which include IT systems, loan information and lodgement systems, training and development, commission processing, conferences, and professional development events, and assistance with regulatory and compliance obligations.
 In consideration of the services the Broker Group gives us, we pay fees to the Broker Group or the Broker Group retains some of the commission panel lenders pay on loans we arrange.
-We have access to Broker Group panel of lenders including NAB Group and Broker Group branded products.

 FEES AND CHARGES